CodingFreeze/MathFi/README.md

 python run.py
 ```

-This will launch the Streamlit web interface.
+This will launch the Streamlit web interface on port 8501.
 You can then:

 1. Upload an image of a handwritten equation
-2. Or use your webcam to capture an equation
-3. View the recognized equation
+2. View the recognized symbols
-4. See the step-by-step solution
+3. See the symbol probabilities and confidence scores
-5. Download the solution as PDF

 ### Command-line options